Is the so-called lazy generation sleeping better than you?

 Feeling well-rested in the morning is about more than just your bedtime habits – it’s also how you wake up in the morning.
 Even when you get a full 8 hours of snooze time, you may still struggle to get out of bed.

 Aaron Firestein, the millennial co-founder of BucketFeet, credits his sleep success to avoiding the dreaded snooze button altogether.
 Aaron places his alarm clock as far from his bed as possible – but close enough to hear the joyful sound.
 Skipping the snooze button can help you from shifting in and out of sleep and avoid the grogginess.
 Try getting out of bed on the first ring and compare it to the times when you’re banging on the snooze button several times.

 Know when to say NO

-To-do lists never seems to shrink.
-Work projects, your social/family life and countless other things have taken over your sleep and its time to take it back with one magic word.
+To-do lists never seem to shrink.
+Work projects, your social/family life, and countless other things have taken over your sleep and it’s time to take it back with one magic word.

 Ready to perfect your sleep routine?

-Its clear the biggest struggle millennials have in the bedroom are their screens.
-Its time to unplug and focus on what really matters.
+It’s clear the biggest struggle millennials have in the bedroom is their screens.
+It’s time to unplug and focus on what really matters.
 Sleep!